 - Among infants and very young children: irritability, lethargy, or vomiting following head injury;

 Symptoms among older children and adults such as a headache, dizziness, irritability, fatigue, or poor concentration, when identified soon after injury, can be used to support the diagnosis of mild TBI, but cannot be used to make the diagnosis in the absence of a loss of consciousness or altered consciousness.
 Further research may provide additional guidance in this area.

 Any period of observed or self-reported loss of consciousness lasting 30 minutes or less.

 The Challenge of Mild Brain Injury Diagnosis

 Mild brain injuries typically damage the connections between neurons in the brain, also called “white matter.”
-The of America has said that capturing these microscopic injuries with common medical imaging technologies, such as CT scans or MRI’s, is not possible.
+The Brain Injury Association of America has said that capturing these microscopic injuries with common medical imaging technologies, such as CT scans or MRI’s, is not possible.

 However, in the fight for better technology, sophisticated advances in the field of medical imaging have shown the potential for identifying these injuries.
 While these technologies are still not as readily available, due in large part to the cost of using them, they have been noted for their capabilities.
 They include Single Photon Emission Computerized Tomography (SPECT), Positron Emission Tomography (PET), Diffuse Tensor Imaging (DTI), and Functional Magnetic Resonance Imaging (fMRI).